What is grassroots marketing?

 How to Optimize Your Grassroots Marketing Campaign

-When it comes to grassroots marketing, engagement is absolutely key.
+When it comes to successful examples, engagement is absolutely key.

 That means everything you create should be as user-friendly as possible.
 When creating grassroots content, make sure it checks the following: